 Spinal Cord Stimulator

 When conservative treatments fail to relieve your chronic pain, it’s time to talk with James Mirazita, MD, and PK Suchdev, MD, at Pain Solutions about getting a spinal cord stimulator.
 A spinal cord stimulator relieves chronic pain caused by many conditions, as it stops spinal nerves from sending pain messages to your brain.
-To learn more about spinal cord stimulation, call one of the offices in Nashua, Gilford, or Concord, New Hampshire, or schedule an appointment online.
+To learn more about spinal cord stimulation, call one of the offices in Nashua, and Concord, New Hampshire, or schedule an appointment online.

 Spinal cord stimulation uses mild electrical pulses to block nerve signals carrying pain messages to your brain.
 While spinal cord stimulation may not produce optimal results in each patient, when it’s successful, it can result in significant pain relief.